alimoghanni/NotePad/README.md

 # NotePad

-This application is written in QT
+### This application is written in QT

+Updated: 2021-06-21